naturalis/galaxy-pipeline-hybseq/README.md

 For a guide on how to prepare your target file as well as your read files.
 Be sure to check back to the original HybPiper GitHub page over [here](https://github.com/mossmatters/HybPiper/wiki/Troubleshooting,-common-issues,-and-recommendations "HybPiper Troubleshooting, common issues, and recommendations").

 ### Step 1
-First off we must load in data to do so, click on the small icon in the top left.
+First off we must load in data.
+To do so, click on the small icon in the top left.

 ![Step 1](https://github.com/naturalis/galaxy-pipeline-hybseq/blob/main/images/Tutorial%20Images/Step%201.png)